Scholarships - Now Available

 Simon B. and Kathryn J. Rhoads Family Scholarship Fund

 This scholarship is available to high school seniors or graduates (alumni) of the Selinsgrove Area School District.
 Preference will be given to students pursuing higher education in a field of study related to agriculture, in a two or four year program.
 One-year award of $400.

 This scholarship is available for high school seniors graduating from Selinsgrove Area School District.
 Students must be entering trade, technical, LPN, business, computer, certificate and/or simliar associate degree programs and participate in extracurricular activities or community service.
 Students must demonstrate financial need and have a minum GPA of 2.0.
 One-year award of up to $800.

 The Joanne McCall Spaid Simington and Paul Simington Scholarship Fund

 This scholarship is available to graduates of Mifflinburg High School pursuing degrees in accredited two or four year College, University or technical school programs.
 The recipient must reside within the present boundaries of the Mifflinburg School District for a minimum of three years immediately prior to graduation.
 The Fund shall provide for students pursuing degrees in Agriculture and/or Forestry, but not including landscaping or landscape architecture.
 Financial need will prevail over grades in award selection.
-This is a one-year award of $2,300.
+Last year's recipient is also eligible to apply.